Deliverability

 All SMS messages are charged per message.
 When you send long SMS messages, they end up being broken up into several messages because of message length restrictions.

-This means all of these individual messages which are part of one campaign are being charged individually.
+This means that all of these individual messages that are part of one campaign are charged individually.

 Message length allowances vary between mobile networks.
-It is suggested to constrain sending to no more than 5-7 long SMS parts.
-Contact your dedicated Infobip point of contact for more information around specific network limitations.
+It is suggested that you constrain sending to no more than 5-7 long SMS parts.
+Contact Infobip (opens in a new tab) for more information around specific network limitations.